thamugadi/azyam/README.md

 notes :

-- i've also thought of including each emulator module in every exception handler, and doing the same for the paired single handlers. this would probably be way too slow and cost significantly more cycles than having a "normal" handler getting called
+- i've also thought of including the hardware registers emulator directly in exception handlers, and doing the same for the paired single emulator. this would probably be way too slow (would fault on more than half the instructions) and cost significantly more cycles than having a "normal" handler getting called

 - i'm not sure using BAT registers is more efficient than page tables here. this is going to require me to invalidate them each time i go through a handler, as those are probably going to make use of OpenFirmware primitives.

 for now, the project contains a very small snippet of code, meant to alter the (powermac-mapped) framebuffer, running in fake gamecube mode.